-fastq-insert Full path to library association fastq for insert (must be surrounded with quotes) fastq-bc Full path to library association fastq for bc (must be surrounded with quotes) design Full path to fasta of ordered oligo sequences (must be surrounded with quotes) name Name of the association.
+fastq-insert Full path to library association fastq for insert (must be surrounded with quotes) fastq-bc Full path to library association fastq for bc (must be surrounded v quotes) design Full path to fasta of ordered oligo sequences (must be surrounded with quotes) name Name of the association.
 Files will be named after this.

-Optional:

-fastq-insertPE Full path to library association fastq for read2 if the library is paired end (must be surrounded with quotes) min-cov minimum coverage of bc to count it (default 3) min-frac minimum fraction of bc map to single insert (default 0.5) mapq map quality (default 30) baseq base quality (default 30) cigar require exact match ex: 200M (default none) outdir The output directory where the results will be saved and what will be used as a prefix (default outs)
+Optional: fastq-insertPE Full path to library association fastq for read2 if the library is paired end (must be surrounded with quotes) min-cov minimum coverage of bc to count it (default 3) min-frac minimum fraction of bc map to single insert (default 0.5) mapq map quality (default 30) baseq base quality (default 30) cigar require exact match ex: 200M (default none) outdir The output directory where the results will be saved and what will be used as a prefix (default outs)

---split Number read entries per fastq chunk for faster processing (default:

---labels tsv with the oligo pool fasta and a group label (ex: positive\control) if no labels desired a file will be automatically generated count\bc or count\bc\nolab (if no label file is provided) Removes any illegal characters (defined by Piccard) in the label file and design file.
-Counts the number of reads in the fastq file.
+split Number read entries per fastq chunk for faster processing (default: 2000000) labels tsv with the oligo pool fasta and a group label (ex: positive_control) if no labels desired a file will be automatically generated